haozhu10015/EAGLE/README.md

 ![Figure 1(d)](./media/fig_1d.png)

-The figure below illustrates the curve of EQ corresponding to each cover of the network when the dendrogram is cut at different layer.
+The figure below shows the detected community structure of the network in Fiure 1(d) from the paper and the curve of EQ corresponding to each cover of the network when the dendrogram is cut at different layer.

 ![Result](./media/result.png)